p0is0nivy/IMGDev/ReadMeFirst.txt

 To start off this Forum-

-1.Create  A virtual environment in the current directory (I have left the virtual environment components in this directory)
+1.Create  A virtual environment in the current directory.

 2.Start The virtual environment.

-3.Install Django 2.0 on the system.
+3.Install Django 2.0 on the system. (error might be prompted in case Django is already installed)

 4.Change into "src" directory.